hmjasmi/opt_noma_detect/README.md

+# On the detection optimality and exact BER analysis of NOMA
-# MATLAB BER Evaluation for Two-User NOMA Detectors
+# MATLAB Code for the BER Evaluation of Two-User NOMA Detectors

 ## Overview